-Additional content requirements satisfied by the Core Curriculum include: ENG 105 World Literature, POL 105 American Experience, HIS 110 World Civilization I, and HIS 112 World Civilization II
+Additional content requirements satisfied by the Core Curriculum include: COR 120 The American Experience, COR 140 Imagining Lives Through World Literature, and HIS 110 World Civilization I.

-NOTE: To graduate with a Bachelor of Arts or Bachelor of Science degree from Lyon College, students must successfully complete a minimum of 120 semester credit hours comprising of our required Core curriculum (44-48 hours), the requirements of at least one major (credit hours vary per major), and a selection of our Liberal Arts electives.
+NOTE: To graduate with a Bachelor of Arts or Bachelor of Science degree from Lyon College, students must successfully complete a minimum of 120 semester credit hours comprising of our required Core curriculum, the requirements of at least one major (credit hours vary per major), and a selection of our Liberal Arts electives.
 They must also earn at least a 2.00 cumulative grade point average for all work taken at Lyon College and a 2.00 cumulative grade point average in their major, minor, and concentration.